Global Tax Treaty Commentaries (GTTC)

 Richard Vann, Challis Professor of Law, University of Sydney, and Consultant, Greenwoods & Freehills, Australia

-- Hugh Ault, Professor Emeritus at Boston College Law School, Boston, United States
+Hugh Ault, Professor Emeritus, Boston College Law School, Boston, United States

-- Michael Lang, Head of the Institute for Austrian and International Tax Law; Academic Director, LLM Program and Doctoral Program, WU University of Economics and Business, Vienna, Austria
+Michael Lang, Head of the Institute for Austrian and International Tax Law; Academic Director, LLM Programme and Doctoral Programme, WU University of Economics and Business, Vienna, Austria

-- Frans Vanistendael, Professor Emeritus, Catholic University of Leuven, Belgium
+Frans Vanistendael, Professor Emeritus, Catholic University of Leuven, Belgium (former editor)

 GTTC Model Articles and Issues